Tristor/go-apitest/README.md

 I tried to add logging functionality in as well.
 I did some research around this, and I'm not exactly sure why it's not doing what I think it should be doing.
 The log file gets created, it just remains empty.
-I gave up on troubleshooting it, but left the code if you're curious how I did it.
+In the interest of time I gave up on troubleshooting it, but left the code if you're curious how I did it.
 I used a function which takes a http.Handler and returns a http.HandlerFunc, so I could wrap the http.Handler during mux.Router creation.

-As I had discussed on the phone with the recruiter, I'm not really much of a software developer.
-I am able to read/write code, and I understand concepts, but I'm much more focused on operations/infrastructure type problems typically.
-That said, while what I write works, it's probably not conforming to style best practices or idiomatic Go.
-If I were doing this in a team setting on a regular basis, I would either learn expected style as I go from code reviews or expect some sort of style guidelines that the team follows.

 ## Contact Information